Leicester Racecourse: History of horse racing in Leicester

-The Course
+The course

 It is an oval shaped course of about 1 mile 5 furlongs, with a straight 7 furlong course which joins the round course 4½ furlongs from the winning post.
 The 7 furlong course runs downhill to half way, uphill for 2 furlongs before levelling out for the last 1½ furlongs.

 Races are run over distances between 5 furlongs and 1 mile 3 furlongs 183 yards.

-Leicester's most valuable flat race is the King Richard III Stakes, run in April over 7 furlongs 9 yards.

 The steeplechase course, which is also about 1 mile 5 furlongs, has ten fences.
 There are six fences, including the water jump and an open ditch, down the back straight, which runs inside the flat course.
 On the turn to the home straight the steeplechase course switches to the outside.
 Prior to the 2009/10 National Hunt season, the open ditch, which was jumped as the fourth last fence on the turn from the back straight, was moved to the home straight.
 The home straight now consists of four fences, with the open ditch taken as the third last fence.

 Hurdle races are run on the flat course.

 The last 3 furlongs are uphill, so Leicester presents a stiff test of stamina.

-Racing is held on 30 days a year at Leicester: 19 Flat, 11 National Hunt.
+Racing is held on at least 29 days a year at Leicester: 18 Flat, 11 Jumps.